JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 There is just one player per Client instance.

-If either player closes their GUI, this action results in the app terminating.
+If a player closes their GUI, the other player is informed, and the game is abandoned and the app closes.

 LIMITATIONS
 ===========